Lavapiés

 Lavapiés (/es/) is a historic neighbourhood in the city of Madrid, Spain.
-It is located in the administrative ward (barrio) of Embajadores in the downtown Centro District, southwest of neighbouring neighbourhood La Latina.
+It is located in the administrative ward (barrio) of Embajadores in the downtown Centro District, southeast of neighbouring neighbourhood La Latina.

 The name literally means "wash feet", possibly in reference to the fountain in Plaza de Lavapiés which no longer exists.

 Location

 The neighborhood is centered on the Plaza de Lavapiés.

 The boundaries of the Lavapiés neighborhood are Calle Magdalena and Calle Duque de Alba to the north, Calle Embajadores to the southwest, Calle Sebastián Elcano and Paseo Santa María de la Cabeza to the southeast, and Calle Atocha to the northeast.